Keyboard shortcuts

 }

-Ownership: a Shape owns its native handle, so call close() (or use use { ... }) on every Shape you construct or receive, including the new Shape returned by shapes_scale.
+Ownership: a Shape owns its native handle, so call close() (or use use { ... }) on every Shape you construct or receive, including the new Shape returned by scale.
 The finalize() safety net runs during GC but is not a substitute for deterministic cleanup.

 Build instructions